xebialabs/xl-deploy-kubernetes-helm-chart/README.md

 ## Access Digital.ai Deploy Dashboard
-NodePort service is exposed externally on the available k8s worker nodes and can be seen by running below command
+By default, NodePort service is exposed externally on the available k8s worker nodes and can be seen by running below command
 ```bash
 kubectl get service
 ```
-For OnPremise Cluster, You can access xl-deploy UI from an outside cluster with below link
+ For OnPremise Cluster, You can access Digital.ai Deploy UI from an outside cluster with below link

  [http://ingress-loadbalancer-DNS:NodePort/xl-deploy/](http://NodeIP:NodePort/xl-deploy/)

-Similarly for EKS, access xl-deploy UI using below link
+Similarly for EKS, access Digital.ai Deploy UI using below link

  [http://ingress-loadbalancer-DNS/xl-deploy/](http://ingress-loadbalancer-DNS:NodePort/xl-deploy/)

-The path should be unique across the kubernetes cluster.(Ex "/xl-deploy/")
+The path should be unique across the Kubernetes cluster.(Ex "/xl-deploy/")
 ## Uninstalling the Digital.ai Deploy Helm Chart
 To uninstall/delete the `xld-production` deployment:
 ```bash